Plantar Fasciitis

 About Musculoskeletal Injuries

-• Plantar Fasciitis causes pain in the bottom of the heel.
-The plantar fascia is a thick, web-like ligament that connects your heel to the front of your foot.
-It acts as a shock absorber and supports the arch of your foot, helping you walk.
+Is a condition that causes pain at the bottom of the heel.
+The plantar fascia is a thick, web-like ligament that connects your heel to the front of your foot, acting as a shock absorber and supporting the arch of your foot, which is essential for walking.
+Plantar Fasciitis is one of the most common orthopedic complaints.
+The plantar fascia ligaments endure significant wear and tear in daily activities.
+Excessive pressure on your feet can damage or tear these ligaments, leading to inflammation.

-The cause of plantar fasciitis discomfort is still unclear.
-A 2003 study suggested that the condition may involve degeneration rather than inflammation of the plantar fascia.
-Because fasciitis means “inflammation of a fascia,” a better name may be plantar fasciitis.
+The exact cause of plantar fasciitis discomfort remains unclear.
+A 2003 study suggested that the condition might involve degeneration of the plantar fascia rather than inflammation.
+Given that "fasciitis" implies inflammation of the fascia, a more accurate term for this condition might be "plantar fasciitis."

 Pain from Plantar Fasciitis develops gradually over time.
 The pain can be dull or sharp.
 Some people feel a burning or ache on the bottom of the foot extending outward from the heel.